bramclosr/nano-symbol-editor/README.md

 ## About This Project

 I created this unofficial Nano Symbol Editor after noticing inconsistencies with the SVG implementation on the nano.org website.
-The official symbol occasionally appeared with minor width inconsistencies and unequal angles across different platforms and materials.
+The symbols availble from nano.org appeared with minor width inconsistencies and inconsisitent angles.

+You can download the symbol from the github, or modify it using the simple editor - [html preview](https://htmlpreview.github.io/?https://github.com/bramclosr/nano-symbol-editor/blob/main/index.html)

 ## Design Principles

 This editor generates the Nano symbol based on these key principles:

-- **Equilateral Triangles**: The main components are perfectly equilateral triangles, maintaining geometric harmony
+- **Equilateral Triangles**: Based off equalatileral triangles, maintaining geometric harmony
 - **Proportional Spacing**: All spacing between elements follows specific ratios, creating a balanced visual hierarchy
 - **Precise Alignment**: Every element is carefully aligned with the base and center axis, ensuring perfect symmetry
-- **Consistent Scaling**: The symbol maintains its proportions regardless of size

-## Features
+## Editor Features

 ### Basic Mode

 - **Chunky Style**: Easily adjust the thickness and proportion of all elements
-- **Corner Radius**: Add rounded corners to the symbol elements
+- **Corner Radius**: Add rounded corners to the symbol elements (!CURRENTLY NOT WORKING)
 - **Color Customization**: Change the fill color to match your branding
-- **Clean SVG Output**: Generate minimal, optimized SVG code without unnecessary metadata, perfect for websites, printing materials, and design projects
+- **Clean SVG Output**: Generate minimal, optimized SVG code, perfect for websites, printing materials, and design projects

 ### Advanced Mode

-- **Triangle Width Adjustments**: Fine-tune inner and outer points independently
+- **X Width Adjustments**: Fine-tune inner and outer points independently
-- **Box Dimension Controls**: Precisely modify width, thickness, and height of box elements
+- **Horizontal Bar Dimension Controls**: Precisely modify width, thickness, and height of box elements
 - **Individual Point Manipulation**: Adjust specific points for custom variations
 - **Point Visualization**: Option to display point numbers for precision editing